hassony2/obman_train/README.md

 - the model is trained on grasping hands only, and therefore struggles with hand poses that are associated with object-handling
   - In addition to the models, we also provide a hand-only model trained on various hand datasets, including our ObMan dataset, that captures a wider variety of hand poses
   - to try it, launch `python webcam_demo.py --resume release_models/hands_only/checkpoint.pth.tar`
+  - Note that this model also regresses a translation and scale parameter that allows to overlay the predicted 2D joints on the images according to an orthographic projection model

 ## Training